 Colombia was named after Christopher Colombus, the explorer who sailed to the Americas.

-Colombia is GMT -5 hours, meaning that it’s 1 hour ahead of New York and 6 hours ahead of London.
+Colombia is GMT -5 hours, meaning that it’s 1 hour behind New York and 6 hours behind London.
 Without calculating for daylight savings.

 US Citizens will need: